-8. Where a matter arises at a meeting which directly relates to one of your Other Registerable Interests (as set out in Table 2), you must disclose the interest.
-Youmay speak on the matter only if members of the public are also allowed to speakat the meeting but otherwise must not take part in any discussion or vote on thematter and must not remain in the room unless you have been granted a dispensation.
+8. Where a matter arises at a meeting which directly relates to the financial interest or wellbeing of one of your Other Registerable Interests (as set out in Table 2), you must disclose the interest.
+Youmay speak on the matter only if members of the public are also allowed to speak at the meeting but otherwise must not take part in any discussion or vote on thematter and must not remain in the room unless you have been granted a dispensation.
 If it is a 'sensitive interest', you do not have to disclose the nature of the interest.